For Sole Traders, Freelancers and Contractors

 When advising startups on company formation, the following are relevant factors:

 - Many supports for startups are contingent on forming a company.
-I would include here SURE (Startup Refunds for Entrepreneurs) which is a Tax refund of up to 41% of the income tax paid over the 6 years prior to year in which you invest.
-T&Cs apply - See Revenue Leaflet for more detail.
+I would include here SURE (Startup Refunds for Entrepreneurs) which is a Tax refund of up to 41% of the income tax paid over the 6 years prior to the year in which you invest.
+T&Cs apply - See Revenue.ie for more detail on Relief for Investment in Corporate Trades to include Start-up Capital Incentive (SCI), a tax relief available for investing in a new business where a family member is an existing shareholder.

 - Only companies can avail of Innovation Vouchers – a support of €5,000 provided by Enterprise Ireland to assist companies to work with Universities and Institutes of Technology in Ireland on specific research challenges for their business.